 - A wet area or dark spot on your ceiling – the precursor to greater damage

 - Windstorm damage, like missing or curled shingles or a compromise in the roof structure

 - Hail damage that leaves large dents in your roof texture

 These are all indications that your roof has been compromised and needs to be protected until you can have a construction roofing specialist repair it.

 Why Should You Have a Professional Do It?

 The most important reason to have a professional tarp your roof is personal safety.
-Being on a roof that is compromised is dangerous, even when you’re a professional.
+Being on a compromised roof is dangerous, even when you’re a professional.
 A storm-damaged roof may have weaknesses that you cannot see.
 One missed step could damage both your roof and you.

 If you need a tarp on your roof, give us a call.
-At SunFlo roofing, we are roof construction specialists and will inspect your roof for free and, if needed, professionally apply a tarp to your roof.
+At SunFlo Roofing, we are roof construction specialists and will inspect your roof for free, help you with an insurance claim, and, most importantly, professionally apply a tarp to your roof.